 Its flexibility, vast career possibilities, interdisciplinary nature, and ease of entry make social work the ideal profession for those looking to make a career change.
 This guide will explore the field of social work, what makes it a perfect career to transition into, and practical steps for making the switch.
 Read on to learn how you can get out of your current career and get started in the field of social work.

-Within each of these areas, there are several opportunities for employment.
 The following are just some of the careers available to social work professionals, but the career field is broad and the job possibilities are nearly endless.
 To get you started, here are a few places social work professionals are employed.

 These careers include working in federal programs regarding healthcare, criminal justice, social services, social justice, child welfare, health policy, behavioral health, and more.